dlowe/nnet/README.markdown

 Had some extra space in one of the major data structures, and it seemed a shame to waste it.

-Similarly, I think three file descriptors ought to be enough for anyone.
+Similarly, I think three file pointers ought to be enough for anyone.

 Lots of magic numbers expressed in various ways.